Morning, Monday, 11th May 2020

 Engagement with policy officials at this conference

 Westminster Food & Nutrition Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: DHSC and Defra.
+This seminar will be an opportunity for stakeholders to engage with officials who have already reserved places representing: DHSC, Defra and Food Standards Scotland.